 However, it is expected that once you agree to commence the program, you remain engaged in it until the end – you have been selected over other similarly outstanding youth in your electorate, and to pull out is to do a disservice to them, and to yourself.

 Well, you’ll start by meeting each other and the Exec at Launch Weekend in April.
-After you split up into your committees, you’ll get to work with your Mentor: brainstorming, researching, writing, editing and submitting a Bill and Amendments to deliberate in Parliament.
-Come late October, you’ll see each other’s smiling faces again at Residential Sitting Week, when Youth Members take over the Legislative Assembly Chamber of the Queensland Parliament.
-Over the course of four days, lively debate, interjections and banter fill the Chamber as each committee presents their Bill for debate and possible amendment.
+After you split up into your Portfolios, you’ll get to work with your Mentor: brainstorming, researching, writing, editing and submitting a Bill and Amendments to deliberate in Parliament.
+Come late September, you’ll see each other’s smiling faces again at Residential Sitting Week, when Youth Members take over the Legislative Assembly Chamber of the Queensland Parliament.
+Over the course of four days, lively debate, interjections and banter fill the Chamber as each Portfolio presents their Bill for debate and possible amendment.

 After you’ve debated each of the Bills you have created, they will be passed to the Youth Governor for their assent to become Youth Acts.
 After this, the Youth Acts are then handed directly to the Premier for distribution to Ministers and Members of Parliament for their consideration.